carlospolop/CloudPEASS/README.md

   - To reduce the bruteforce-timing you can indicate the **`--aws-services`** flag to brute-force only the services you are interested in.
   - If brute-force is used, AWSPEASS integrates a version of **[aws-Perms2ManagedPolicies](https://github.com/carlospolop/aws-Perms2ManagedPolicies)** to try to **guess more permissions** based on the permissions found.

-**Opsec**: AWSPEASS will try to get the name of the principal given by calling an API that won't generate logs in CloudTrail.
-Then, based on the name of the principal and the ID of the AWS acount it will try to guess if it belongs to a **Canary service** or not and will **ask the user if he wants to continue if it finds it suspicious**.
+**Opsec**: AWSPEASS will get the account ID of the principal.
+Then, based on known canary account IDs, it will try to guess if it belongs to a **Canary service** or not and will **ask the user if he wants to continue if it finds it suspicious**.
+Then, it'll also get the name of the principal (this will generate a log) and based on that name it'll try to **guess if it's a canary principal or not**.
+As at this point a log will be generated, it'll just continue with the enumeration but at least it'll let you know.

 Note that you will need to configure and **indicate the profile and region** to use to AWSPEASS.